GomenaSorry/playwright-python-pytest/README.md

 ## Task 1: Write Automated Tests for a Web Application

-Application Overview: The application provided in this repository includes several key business features: a login page, a product listing page, and a product details page.
+Application Overview: The application provided in this repository includes several key business features: a login page, a product listing page, a cart, and a product details page.

 ### Requirements:
 Implement automated tests for the following scenarios using Playwright and Python: